Giorgia Meloni: Leader of Brothers of Italy

 As party leader, she decided to form the alliance with the League (Lega), led by Salvini, launching several political campaigns with him against the centre-left government led by the Democratic Party (PD), placing FdI in Eurosceptic and right-wing populist positions.
 In the 2018 Italian general election, FdI stood as part of the centre-right coalition, with Berlusconi's FI, Salvini's Lega, and Raffaele Fitto's Us with Italy.
 Meloni's party obtained 4.4% of the vote and more than three times the seats won in 2013.
 She was elected to the Chamber of Deputies for the single-member constituency of Latina, Lazio, with 41% of the vote.
 The centre-right coalition, in which the League emerged as the main political force, won a plurality of seats in the Chamber of Deputies; as no political group or party won an outright majority, it resulted in a hung parliament.

-On 19 October 2019, she participated in the Italian Pride rally in Rome against the newly formed Conte II Cabinet.
+On 19 October 2019, she participated in the Italian Pride rally in Rome against the newly formed second Conte government.
 In her speech, she criticised the proposal to replace on the Italian identity cards of minors the wording father and mother with parent 1 and parent 2, concluding with the slogan "I am Giorgia.
 I'm a woman, I'm a mother, I'm Italian, I'm Christian".
 This slogan was remixed by two Milanese DJs, becoming a disco-trash catchphrase with millions of views, imitations, and memes on social media, even winning a gold disc.
 By her own admission in her autobiography, the media and viral success of the remixed music video, having lost the original satirical intention in favour of the LGBT community with which it had been created, greatly increased her popularity as a politician, who she said was suddenly transformed "from a boring politician into a curious pop phenomenon".

 In February 2021, she joined the Aspen Institute, an international think tank headquartered in Washington, D.C., which includes many financiers, businessmen, and politicians, such as Giulio Tremonti.
-On 19 February 2021, the University of Siena professor Giovanni Gozzini insulted Meloni calling her vulgar names from a radio; both the president Sergio Mattarella and the prime minister Mario Draghi phoned Meloni and stigmatised Gozzini, who was suspended by the board of his university.
+On 19 February 2021, the University of Siena professor Giovanni Gozzini insulted Meloni calling her vulgar names from a radio; both the President Sergio Mattarella and the Prime Minister Mario Draghi phoned Meloni and stigmatised Gozzini, who was suspended by the board of his university.